Frequently Asked Questions

 Our conception of “Sources of Meaning” is also different from goals and preferences.

-A goal is something you want to accomplish, something you would rather be done with already if you could, like for example passing a test, or becoming a homeowner.
+A goal is something you want to accomplish but would rather be done with already if you could, like for example passing a test, or becoming a homeowner.
 Sources of meaning, on the other hand, are intrinsic motivations we want to be present for, like learning about a field you’re interested in, or creating a stable environment for you and your family to grow in.

-Preferences are evaluations with no normative value.
+A preference is an evaluation with no normative value.
 Your preference for a certain color in jeans, for example, says little about who you aspire to be.
-Your sources of meaning are instead a “preference” for a way of living with normative value.
+Your sources of meaning do – they have normative value and say something about how you want to live.
 For example, aspiring to a certain type of authenticity.

 • Things commonly thought of as “bad values” – nazism, sadism, consumerism – are not sources of meaning but ideological commitments.
 In our processes, these data objects are filtered out in favor of underlying sources of meaning, if they exist.